Jinwooooo/jinwooooo-blog/_posts/2018-09-15-refresh-linear-regression-3.md

 Damn... there isn't a concrete value that says if it's over x, it's highly correlated, but usually if the values is near 1 it's good and if it's over 5, it's not.

 By the way, APM having high VIF value is somewhat logical.
-It will correlate with most of the activity measured because the higher the APM, it usually means you have keyboard inputs and more mouse clicks, resulting in higher numbers in other variables as well.
+It will correlate with most of the activity measured because the higher the APM, the higher number of keyboard inputs and mouse clicks.
+Therefore, resulting in higher numbers in other variables as well.

 Usually, you'd do a stepwise regression, but I've read lots of posts stating that stepwise regression should be avoided if possible.
 Perhaps moving one or few of the variables with high VIF may help.
 Guess we're back to making more Models.